- August 11, 2021

 OCO is a minimalist audio-visual platformer with over 2000 puzzles, using simple one-button controls for precise movements.
 The game offers a procedurally-generated soundtrack, a built-in editor, daily challenges, and a level creator mode.
 It boasts awards such as TIGA Games Industry Awards' Best Audio Design finalist and Google Play Indie Games Showcase participant.

-- The level editor and community-generated content provide endless replayability and creativity, allowing players to create and share their own levels.
+- The level editor and community-generated content add significant replayability and creativity, making it enjoyable for players of all skill levels.

-- Some players experience motion sickness due to the game's visuals and mechanics, making it uncomfortable for extended play sessions.
+- Some players experience motion sickness and find the visuals and gameplay speed uncomfortable, making it hard to play for extended periods.

 “Starts off simple enough, jumping at the right time and reversing direction by bouncing off a wall, but then things get more interesting as floors with different effects start to appear and introduce new mechanics.”